Here’s our guide to understanding the history and traditions of the Mooncake Festival aka Mid-Autumn Festival 2024 in Singapore

 A big part of celebrating the Mid-Autumn Festival is buying and eating mooncakes!
 We love the pretty patterned baked mooncakes and the delicate snow skin ones in a palette of pastel colours.
 Business partners and friends share gifts of mooncakes during this time.
 But why mooncakes?
 Legend has it that mooncakes helped to free Yuan China from Mongol rule.
 These baked treats were used by rebels to pass messages hidden inside them which culminated in a successful uprising.

-Here’s our guide on where to buy the best mooncakes in Singapore for 2023!
+Here’s our guide on where to buy the best mooncakes in Singapore for 2024!

 Mid-Autumn Festival: Teaching Gratitude

-The Mid-Autumn Festival period is a time to be grateful for what you have, your relationships and your fortunes – it’s never too early to start fostering gratitude in kids.
+The Mid-Autumn period is a time to be grateful for what you have, your relationships and your fortunes – it’s never too early to start fostering gratitude in kids.
 There are also some lovely children’s books about the Mid-Autumn Festival, including Happy Mooncake Festival, Elena! by Dingli Stevens.
 This cute book is perfect for kids who want to know more about the Mooncake Festival, the different types of mooncakes, and how lanterns are made.

-Kid-Friendly Mid-Autumn Festival Activities & Crafts
+Kid-Friendly Mid-Autumn Activities & Crafts

 Get your kids to make mooncakes!
-Lots of shops sell mooncake moulds in Chinatown, or try a baking shop like Bake King.
+Lots of shops sell mooncake moulds in Chinatown, or try a baking shop like Phoon Huat or Bake King.
 Little kids will love making playdough mooncakes in lots of different colours.
 Don’t have playdough at home?
 Make your own with our easy recipe and video here.

 You can also get crafty using them as stamps and making your own paper lanterns at home.
 Check out our nifty Mid-Autumn Festival craft guide here.